HackGT/fluo/packages/core/src/components/modal/readme.md

 Click on the button reveal a modal.
 The button is also independent of the modal component.

+Note that when using vanilla HTML, the function type properties need to be attached using JavaScript written `<script>` tags.

 <script>
   var modal = document.getElementById("demo-modal");
   function openModal() {